arthurlafrance/BotNet/mancala/README.md

 Also, in the root project directory, the `include/mancala` directory contains the headers exposed by the Mancala library; their corresponding source files are available in one of the above places.

-Unit tests for Mancala are available in the `tests` directory in the root project directory.
+Unit tests for Mancala are available in the `tests/mancala` directory in the root project directory.

 ### Use